liberland/Constitution/Liberland-constitution.md

 ### Article I: General Provisions

-* **§I.1.** The enumeration in this Constitution of certain rights shall not be construed to deny or disparage others retained by the Citizens and other residents of the Free Republic of Liberland.
+* **§I.1.** The enumeration in this Constitution of certain rights shall not be construed to deny or disparage others retained by the Citizens and other residents of the Free Republic of Liberland, and any other persons under tried under the jurisdiction thereof.
 * **§I.2.** The powers not conferred upon the Public Administration by this Constitution, shall not be exercised by it.
 * **§I.3.** Any person in public office who is convicted of intentional breach of this Constitution, shall be immediately removed from the office and shall not hold any other public office in the future.